plugsy/core/README.md

-Ensure that a both a category and a name are defined, if you're using the default docker configuration and labels, that will require both the `dockerDash.category` and `dockerDash.name` labels on your container.
+Ensure that a both a category and a name are defined, if you're using the default docker configuration and labels, that will require both the `plugsy.category` and `plugsy.name` labels on your container.

 **Category is required**, you can only omit category when you want the container to appear as a child of another item on the dashboard.